 EDU 452 Student Teaching Secondary (16 SH).
 A supervised course in student teaching open to secondary education majors who have completed the pattern of required courses.
 Students are required to participate in evening/Saturday morning seminars.
 In addition to the regular tuition and fees, there is a student teaching fee.
 Prerequisite: Completion of all certification courses.
+In addition to the regular tuition and College fees, this course requires a student teaching fee.
+PDE Stage 4 - Student Teaching required: 12-16 weeks or 640 hours.

 EDU 562 PreK-8 Field Experience (2 SH).
 This course is an off-campus experience in PreK-8 school setting intended to provide the student with opportunities to participate with teachers and children in classrooms.
 For Early Childhood PreK-4/ Special Education PreK-8 majors.
 Prerequisites: Must have completed at least one semester and one education course at Westminster College and have a GPA of at least 2.800.
-Graded S/U.
+Graded S/U. PDE Stage 2 - Exploration: 40 hours.

 EDU 572 Secondary Field Experience (2 SH).
 An off-campus experience in secondary school with opportunities to participate with teachers and adolescents in grades 7-12.
 For secondary education minors.
 Prerequisites for first field experience: completed at least one semester and one education course at Westminster College and have at least a 2.500 GPA.
-Graded S/U.
+Graded S/U. PDE Stage 2 - Exploration: 40 hours.

 EDU 600 Student Teaching Seminar (2 SH).
 The student teaching seminar is a required course that is concurrent with the student teaching semester.
 Its purpose is to provide opportunities for the student teacher to process the experiences that are occurring in the classroom and to strengthen professional growth.
-Broad topic areas for seminars include: design of instructional material, behavioral management, assessment and professional tools for exploring the job market.
+Students will assemble a senior teaching-candidate portfolio.
+Broad topic areas for seminars include design of instructional material, behavioral management, assessment, and professional tools for exploring the job market.
 Emphasis is placed on guiding students from theory to the world of the professional, practicing educator.